Zephyr Security Overview¶

 We begin with an overview of the Zephyr development process, which mainly focuses on security functionality.

 In subsequent sections, the individual parts of the process are treated in detail.
 As depicted in Figure 1, these main steps are:

-- Secure Development: Defines the system architecture and development process that ensures adherence to relevant coding guidelines and quality assurance procedures.
+Secure Development: Defines the system architecture and development process that ensures adherence to relevant coding principles and quality assurance procedures.